dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 <!--
 As language models predict each token in a text, they run their tuned circuits over all the previous text.
-Tokens are first embedded into a high-dimensional “token space”, and each layer of the transformer model is made up of many parallel circuits which transform the previous layers output into new embeddings in a new space.
+Tokens are first embedded into a high-dimensional "token space", and each layer of the transformer model is made up of many parallel circuits which transform the previous layers output into new embeddings in a new space.
 Each layer can look not just at the output of the layer directly previous, but